-Over the years the partnership has fostered multi-disciplinary collaboration and supported the development of many PhD, MSc and undergraduate students as they apply their skills on real-world problems industry is facing; allowing us to be at the forefront of the sustainability field for food retailers.
+Over the years the partnership has fostered multi-disciplinary collaboration and supported the development of PhD, MSc and undergraduate students as they apply their skills on real-world problems; allowing us to be at the forefront of the sustainability field in commercial retail.
 Furthermore, Imperial expertise has supported Sainsbury's both in assessing state-of-the-art technologies and in developing models that can enhance business operations, enabling to make important decisions as they embark on their journey to decarbonise the business.

-Highlights of the partnership include:
+Some of the on-going activities of the partnership include:

-- Integrated re-commissioning of energy systems
+- Integrated design and operation of integrated energy systems

 - Proposing innovative refrigeration system and store design concepts